David Chua, Devon Seron unfollow each other on Instagram; David spotted with Meg Imperial

 David, however, chose not to answer questions about Meg Imperial.
 The two were spotted recently getting cozy on a beach.

-Last month, David is non-committal with the rumored romance between him Devon but admitted that they are in the "getting-to-know-each-other" stage.
+Last month, David is non-committal with the rumored romance between him and Devon, but admitted that they are in the "getting-to-know-each-other" stage.

 “Devon is a great girl.
 Hardworking.
 Down to earth.
 Mabait.
 Mapagmahal sa magulang.
 Maganda pa.
 What’s not there to like?” he said.